-The Missouri Corn Merchandising Council (MCMC) was formed in 1984 after a referendum was passed to establish a one-half cent per bushel of corn checkoff.
+The Missouri Corn Merchandising Council (MCMC) was formed in 1984 after a referendum was passed to establish a one-half cent per bushel corn checkoff.
+Missouri growers voted in 2008 to increase the checkoff to one cent per bushel, strengthening investments in the development and expansion of corn markets, educating customers and exploring new research opportunities.
 MCMC is an organization of corn growers dedicated to the profitability of corn production by investing checkoff dollars in the development and expansion of corn markets, facilitating communication with growers and customers, and utilization research.

 MCMC contracts with the U.S. Grains Council to expand grain marketing opportunities abroad.
 State checkoff dollars, agribusiness funding and producer dollars are leveraged to get Federal Foreign Market Development funding to help expand corn markets.
 MCMC also works with the U.S. Meat Export Federation to develop foreign markets for beef, veal, pork and lamb.
 Meat export markets boost both feed grain and soybean utilization in the U.S.